Events and festivals in South Australia

 Santos Tour Down Under

 It's Australia's 'Tour de France', but without the France.
 Nine action-packed days of world-class cycling, street parties, gala dinners and excitement.
-There’s no lack of lycra in this Adelaide bike race, because more riders join the tour every year.
-In 2018 the event is celebrating its 20th anniversary, so you can expect every aspect of this event to be extra amazing.
+There's no lack of lycra in this Adelaide bike race, usually held in January, because more riders join the tour every year.